lbnl-science-it/scienceit-docs/docs/hpc/software/applications/vasp.md

 ## Compiling VASP

-If you are willing to compile the package on your own in your home or group space for any specific reasons.
-Following guidelines would help.
+Users can also compile the package on their own in their home or group space.
+Please reach out to us if you help setting up makefile for GNU, intel or nvhpc compilers.